ssuperssmooth/casd/README.md

-all task from the kontests
+all tasks from the kontests